 Coasts and oceans

-The Department of the Environment and Water Resources develops and implements Australian Government initiatives to protect and conserve Australia's coasts and oceans and to ensure their management is ecologically sustainable.
+The Department of the Environment and Heritage develops Australian Government initiatives to protect and conserve Australia’s coasts and oceans and to ensure their management is ecologically sustainable.

 Main responsibilities for this output

 Land, Water and Coasts Division

 Natural Resource Management Programmes Division

 - Marine protected areas

 - Marine and migratory species protection, including whales

 - Fisheries assessment